rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 Your task is to deliver mail to the inhabitants of a city.
 For this reason, you want to find a route whose starting and ending point are the post office, and that goes through every street exactly once.

 Solution:
-- This is a standered problem of Eulerian tour of an undirected graph.
+- This is a standard problem of Eulerian tour of an undirected graph.
 - An Eulerian path is a path that goes exactly once through each edge of the graph.
 - An Eulerian circuit is an Eulerian path that starts and ends at the same node.
 - So basically, we need to check if an Eulerian circuit exists or not.